startxfr/helm-repository/docs/charts/demo-project.md

-# STARTX helm : demo-project
+# STARTX helm : project

 This helm chart is used to create a project, or namespace, with various options constraint resources like networkPolicy, RoleBinding, LimitRange and Quotas.